iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/ANNs/Region Proposal Network.md

 > It's a simple convolutional network and a 1x1 convolution layer with multiple channel, branching for box regression and classification regression.

 #### **Anchor**
-> Region proposal are made by the mini network over feature map.
+> An anchor is a point in the original image, inside the perception field of each of the mini network every time when they does an inference on the feature map.
+> The anchor is associated with the outputs of the mini network.
 > The mini network focuses on 2 type of outputs.
 > Let $k$ be the total number of region proposal over the feature map.
-> The output for the bounding box are 4 of the cooredinate related to the center of the anchor.
+> 1. The output for the bounding box are 4 of the cooredinate related to the center of the anchor.
-> An anchor is in the input image, framing the object of interests and the parameters are the relevant coordinate.
+> 2. An anchor is in the input image, framing the object of interests and the parameters are the relevant coordinate.

 **Remarks**